Visit Conero peninsula

 Each of these towns has its own traditional centre to explore, but be aware that these resorts can become very busy in summer - hardly surprising given the impressive location and setting that the beaches occupy, and their easy access from Ancona.

-Special mention goes to the beach at Due Sorelle, with the rock formations in the sea adding to the scenic backdrop this cove can only be reached by boat!
+Special mention goes to the beach at Due Sorelle with the rock formations in the sea adding to the scenic backdrop - although this cove can only be reached by boat.

 Slightly easier to reach, when at Portonovo be sure to visit the lovely beach at Mezzavalle (a couple of kilometres west of the town).